2.3 config.txt Configuration File

 gpio:

-ip - Input Set to input mode
+ip - Input Set as input mode

-op - Output Set to output mode
+op - Output Set as output mode

-pu - Pull up Pull up
+pu - Pull up Enable pull-up

-pd - Pull down Pull down
+pd - Pull down Enable pull-down

-pn/np - No pull No pull
+pn/np - No pull No pull-up or pull-down

 Example